ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 2.4.1	Contract

-This section details the prerequisites a legal contract that defines the general terms and conditions governing commercial transactions between the parties to the agreement needs to fulfill within the context of this document.
+This section details the prerequisites required to be fulfilled by a legal contract between the parties within the context of this document, and defines the general terms and conditions in the legal contract governing commercial transactions between these parties.

-A contract will typically govern all commercial transactions and includes but is not limited to sections defining the Governing Law, the Legal Jurisdic-tion, Indemnity, Liability, Force Majeure, Charges and Taxes, Term, Obligations, definitions of commercially relevant elements such as locations, equipment, and products as well as any other terms and conditions that apply to the entire scope of commercial and legal relations between the parties.
-Other legal documents such as an order typically reference the contract for its general terms and conditions and might contain more specific terms and conditions such as rates and discounts and other commercial information relevant for the specific context of the legal document which can expand or override the original contract and are intentionally not specified in the original contract.
-The contract is the legal document from which specific commercial Lifecycle documents such as a Quote or an Order are derived.
+A contract will typically govern all commercial transactions and includes, but is not limited to, sections defining the Governing Law, the Legal Jurisdic-tion, Indemnity, Liability, Force Majeure, Charges and Taxes, Term, Obligations, definitions of commercially relevant elements such as locations, equipment, and products, as well as any other terms and conditions that apply to the entire scope of commercial and legal relations between the parties.
+Other legal documents, such as an order, typically reference the contract for its general terms and conditions and might contain more specific terms and conditions, such as rates and discounts and other commercial information, relevant for the specific context of the legal document.
+These specific terms and conditions can expand or override the original contract, and are intentionally not specified in the original contract.
+The contract is the legal document from which specific commercial documents, such as a Quote or an Order, are derived.

-**[R3]**	There MUST be a legally binding contract, however simple and temporary, before a commercial transaction —such as an order— between parties takes place.
+**[R3]**	There MUST be a legally binding contract, however simple and temporary, before a commercial transaction — such as an order — between parties takes place.

 For example, the contract and the order can be combined into a single document for the purposes of a single transaction.
 However, there must be a legal framework in place to provide context for monies that are exchanged and settled.
-The functional part of the contract forms the basis of a Baseline Protocol Implementation (BPI).
+The functional part of the contract forms the basis of a Baseline Protocol Implementation (BPI) defined in section 2.6.
 The requirements below are to be understood solely within the context of this document.
 They are not meant to be generalized beyond this context.

+**[D1]**   The contract SHOULD be in an electronic form.

+**[D2]**   The functional terms of the contract SHOULD be represented on a BPI between the counterparties.

-**[D1]**	 The contract SHOULD be an MSA between the contract parties.
+**[D3]**	 The contract SHOULD be an MSA between the contract parties.

 An MSA is preferable since it allows a proliferation of contract based BPI (commercial) workflows and work staps between the parties reducing complexity and potential errors.

-**[CR1]< [D1]** 	There MUST be only one MSA between a contract parties covering commercial transactions for a given set of products, services or assets to disambiguate which terms cover which part of a commercial relationship between parties.
+**[CR1]< [D3]** 	There MUST be only one MSA between a contract parties covering commercial transactions for a given set of products, services or assets to disambiguate which terms cover which part of a commercial relationship between parties.

-Specific Terms and Conditions (“Specific T&C”) defines the terms and conditions governing a specific product, service or asset or set thereof offered and delivered by Provider(s) to Requester(s).
+Specific Terms and Conditions (“Specific T&Cs”) defines the terms and conditions governing a specific product, service or asset or set thereof offered and delivered by Provider(s) to Requester(s).

-**[D2]**	Each commercial state object SHOULD have its own Specific T&C document.
+**[D4]**	Each specific product, service or asset or set thereof offered and delivered by Provider(s) to Requester(s) SHOULD have its own Specific T&C document.

-This would allow the fine graining and consistent application of commercial state object specific business rules and data.
+This would allow the fine graining and consistent application of commercial State Object specific business rules and data.

 ### 2.4.2	Commercial Documents

-Commercial Documents, a category of commercial state objects, refer to a specific product/service/asset or set thereof, which may or may not be modified from an original offering to meet the Requester requirements and includes operational and commercial details.
-A commercial document is an abstract construct representing mutual commitments.
+Commercial Documents, a category of commercial State Objects, refer to the state of a specific product/service/asset or set thereof, which may or may not be modified from an original offering to meet the Requester requirements and includes operational and commercial details.
+A commercial document is an abstract construct representing mutual commitments based on a legally binding contract.

-**[R4]**	A commercial state object to be transacted on MUST be based on a specific commercial document.
+**[R4]**	A commercial State Object to be transacted on MUST be based on a specific commercial document.

+**[R5]**  A commercial document MUST be derived from a legally binding contract.

-**[R5]**	A commercial document MUST be represented as an electronic record.
+**[R6]**	A commercial document MUST be represented as an electronic record.

+**[R7]**  A commercial document MUST be represented on a BPI between the counterparties.

-**[R6]**	A commercial document MUST be authorized by legal representatives of the parties, or their legal delegates.
+**[R8]**	A commercial document MUST be authorized by legal representatives of the parties, or their legal delegates.

-**[D3]**	The definition of a commercial document authorization SHOULD be stated in the legal agreement underlying the commercial document.
+**[D4]**	The definition of a commercial document authorization SHOULD be stated in the legal contract underlying the commercial document.

-Authorizations for commercial transactions are a foundational element in the conext of this document, as they are in paper based agreements.
-Therefore, any legal authorization agreements relevant to the commercial agreement between commercial counterparties, and thus to commercial transactions between them, are important to be mapped onto a BPI to ensure mitigating the risk of unauthorized signatures.
+Authorizations for commercial transactions are a foundational element in the context of this document, as they are in paper based agreements.
+Therefore, any legal authorization agreements relevant to the commercial agreement between commercial counterparties, and thus to commercial transactions between them, are important to be represented in a BPI to ensure mitigating the risk of unauthorized signatures.

-**[R7]**	The representatives and their authorized delegates who can perform commercial document authorizations SHOULD be explicitly listed or inferred from the stated legal delegation rules of the counterparties in the contract underlying any commercial document.
+**[R9]**	The representatives and their authorized delegates who can perform commercial document authorizations SHOULD be explicitly listed or inferred from the stated legal delegation rules of the counterparties in the contract underlying any commercial document.

-**[R8]**	A commercial document MUST be non-repudiable.
+**[R10]**	A commercial document MUST be non-repudiable.

-Note that while non-repudiation in the physical world is most often tied to a physical signature of an individual on a legal document, in the digital world a digital signature over a digital legal document such as an Order or an Invoice belonging to a known and verifiable digital identity of a counter party serves the same purpose.
+Note that while non-repudiation in the physical world is most often tied to a physical signature of an individual on a legal document, in the digital world a digital signature over a digital legal document such as an Order or an Invoice belonging to a known and verifiable digital identity of a counterparty serves the same purpose.

 Example
-A Buyer and Seller may agree that a signed Order requires a signed original paper copy, or a digitally signed electronic Order Form, in addition to an Order being a digitally signed and recorded within a Baseline Protocol Implementation.
+A Buyer and Seller may agree that a signed Order requires a signed original paper copy, or a digitally signed electronic Order Form, in addition to an Order being digitally signed and recorded within a BPI.

 ## 2.5 Distributed Ledger Technology (DLT)

-A distributed ledger (also called a shared ledger or distributed ledger technology or DLT) is a consensus of replicated, shared, and synchronized digital data spread across multiple sites.
+A distributed ledger (also called a shared ledger or Distributed Ledger Technology or DLT) is a consensus of replicated, shared, and synchronized digital data spread across multiple sites.
 There is no central administrator or centralized data storage.

 A DLT is the foundational enabler of a BPI with no or limited trust assumptions.